giulio-ran/supermarket_sales_analysis/README.md

 GROUP BY 1,2
 ORDER BY 3 desc;
 ```
+The 'Profit by Discount' table clearly shows that, for discount percentages exceeding 20% (0.2), profit becomes negative across all considered indicators: total profit, average profit per sale, and profit margin (%).
+A higher level of granularity may be required for future studies.
+This trend also persists across almost every category and subcategory.
+The only exceptions are subcategories Storage and Supplies, which yielded negative profits even at a 20% discount.
+These findings suggest that the company should always chose discounts equal or lower to 20% to maintain profitability.

 ### 3. Advanced-level business analysis
 In the following section, I carried out a more advanced analysis, emploing the following techniques: